Outsourcing Software Testing: All You Need to Know About the Approach

 software testing outsourcing

-What is Software Testing?
+What Are Software Testing and Outsourced Software Testing?

 First things first – what is software testing?

-There is a widely accepted myth that software testing is a separate stage in software development, which is only possible after the software is fully written.
+There is a widely accepted myth that software testing is a separate stage in software development, which is only possible after the software code is fully written.
 In fact, this is more relevant for the Waterfall model of software development.

 But that’s very simply said.
 In reality, software testing involves a whole range of activities, like requirements analysis, testing planning, creating test cases, executing tests, and analyzing the results.

-Types of Software Testing
+Types of software testing

 • Functional testing – evaluating software according to functional requirements;